teodimache/etlbox/ETLBoxDocu/articles/getting_started.md

 ## Overview Data Flow Tasks

-Another feature of the ETLBox library is to create your own data flow pipeline.
+All components in the Data Flow allow you to create your ETL (Extract, Transform, Load) pipeline - where data is extracted from the source(s), asynchrounously transformed and then loaded into your destinations.
 Plese read the [Overview Data Flow](overview_dataflow.md) to get started.
 There is also an [Example Data Flow](https://github.com/roadrunnerlenny/etlbox/wiki/Example-Data-Flow).
 To understand the dataflow components, you can also visit the API reference and look at the description and details of each dataflow component.